 The CCCLN originated with its champions – Drs.
 Mark and Sarah Redding – and grew to a network consisting of 17 hub directors, representing 16 distinct community hubs in 10 states.
 As the network evolved, members engaged in community-based participatory research activities and developed work products such as a guide that provides a step-by-step process to build and sustain an infrastructure to support the delivery of community care coordination services.

-In September 2011, the CCCLN transitioned from an AHRQ Health Care Innovations Exchange-sponsored learning network to the Center for Pathways Community Care Coordination at the Rockville Institute for the Advancement of Social Science Research.
+In September 2011, the CCCLN transitioned from an AHRQ Health Care Innovations Exchange-sponsored learning network to the National Center on Community Care Coordination in the Rockville Institute for the Advancement of Social Science Research.

 Please visit Community Care Coordination at a Glance for regular updates regarding programs and quality tools.